 - On a floured surface knead the dough until it is elastic.
 Roll into a log and cut into ten pieces.
 Roll each ball and set aside covered.

-- Fold over the top left of the dough over the filling and press down.
+Fold over the top left of the dough over the filling and press down.
 Fold over the opposite side over the folded sided and pinch.
 Repeat the process at the bottom of the pastry.
-Brush with egg wash and place on parchment paper on cookie sheet.
-Sprinkle with nigella seeds.
-Repeat process until all fatayers have been made.
+The formed fatayer will look like a canoe.
+Add the remaining filling to each if you have some left.

-- Bake at 350'F for 15-20 minutes or until golden brown.
+Bake at 350°F for 15-20 minutes or until golden brown.